JosephJHowlett/JosephJHowlett.github.io/index.markdown

 title: About Me
 ---

-I'm a science writer and particle physicist currently attending the Science Communication Masters Program at UC Santa Cruz.
-I got my PhD in physics at Columbia University working on an experiment that tried to find dark matter, then I worked as a Postdoc at Stanford University trying to measure the strength of gravity between microscopic objects.
-Now I write about all kinds of science as a freelance journalist.
+I’m a science journalist with articles in Scientific American, the San Francisco Chronicle, Nature, Science, and Gizmodo, among other places.
+I also have a PhD in particle physics, and researched gravity and dark matter at Stanford and Columbia University.
+I’m currently attending the Science Communication Masters Program at UC Santa Cruz, where I’ll graduate in June 2024.